 The declarations made by you and the child’s godparents will be made in front of the church congregation, who will promise to support you and pray for you and your child.

 Godparents make the same promises on behalf of the child being baptised as parents.
 Godparents promise to pray and support the child and to help the parents to bring up the child in the Christian faith.
 It is an important and responsible role.

-You should have at least three godparents: two of the same sex as the child and one of the opposite sex.
-Godparents can be family members or friends. however, it is important that you choose people who will take an interest in your child’s spiritual welfare and who will pray for you and your child.
+You should have at least three godparents: usually, this is two of the same gender as the child and one of the opposite gender.
+Godparents can be family members or friends.
+However, it is important that you choose people who will take an interest in your child’s spiritual welfare and who will pray for you and your child.
 They must be baptised themselves.
 If they are not baptised, it is possible for them to be baptised at the same service.

 You may wish to ask your parish priest about having a service of Thanksgiving for the Gift of a Child instead.
 In this service, you thank God for the gift of your child and the child is blessed.
 You do not make the same promises as in the Baptism service.
 If you choose to have a Thanksgiving, you may also have a Baptism service for your child at a later date.